Forex trading is a popular way for new traders to enter the trading industry, and for plenty of reasons.

 Next, you should consider the fees of the broker that you plan on using.
 Fees can come in two shapes — commissions and spreads, and usually, you won’t encounter both on a single platform, as having both would simply be too expensive for the users.

 The commission is a type of fee that you pay during brokers forex trades, and they can vary quite significantly from one platform to another.
-Good forex brokers will try to keep them as low as possible, and eToro and Capital.com really stand out in this regard, as they offer trading at zero commission.
+Good forex brokers will try to keep them as low as possible, and eToro really stands out in this regard, as they offer trading at low commissions.
 Instead, their commission is built into the spread.
 However, there are brokers that offer zero spreads but may have a commission.
 Few platforms have both, but they tend to make both very favorable.

 Spreads are another type of fee that represents the difference between the buy and sell prices for any asset.
 The difference is typically very small, so this is usually favorable for retail traders who trade smaller amounts.
 But, as your trade grows, so does the spread, resulting in significant fees at higher amounts.

 In addition to commissions and spreads, a lot of brokers will have some additional fees.
 For example, you may run into an inactivity fee, overnight fee, or withdrawal/deposit fees.
-Not every broker necessarily has all of these, and some maybe even have only one or two. eToro, for example, has a withdrawal fee, but Capital.com does not.
+Not every broker necessarily has all of these, and some maybe even have only one or two. eToro, for example, has a withdrawal fee.

 Next, you should take a look at what trading tools are available at your broker of choice.
 Most brokers will have at least some tools, although they can be simple or complex, depending on who the platform is meant for — beginners or professionals.